 Yuan’s project takes its title from exiled musician Hugh Masekela’s 1972 album name.
 Home Is Where the Music Is considers possibility of archiving, fictionalising and reconstructing home and memory through music and sound.
 During a time when the space between home and exile constantly shifts between the intimate and the frictional, we are also confronted with the recurring question: can we work with the inherent negation in identity to work towards collective resistance in our new home?

 Chris Zhongtian Yuan’s project marks the re-launch of Reading International’s programme.
 The project is the second part of a two-part transnational exhibition, with first part opening at Macalline Art Center in Beijing in May, 2023.
 The project is accompanied by a screening programme at Reading Biscuit Factory on June 26th, and a fully illustrated catalogue published by OnCurating.org later in the year.

-Chris Zhongtian Yuan is a graduate of the Architectural Association.
+Chris Zhongtian Yuan (b.
+1988, Wuhan) is a graduate of the Architectural Association.
 Solo exhibitions include No Door, One Window, Only Light, Macalline Art Center, Beijing; All Trace Is Gone, No Clamour for a Kiss, V.O Curations, London; 1815, K11, Wuhan.
-Recent group exhibitions and screenings include International Film Festival Rotterdam, Somerset House, Surplus Space, Whitechapel Gallery, Power Station of Art, Courtauld Institute of Art, Hubei Museum of Art, OCAT Institute, Videoex Zurich among others.
+Recent group exhibitions and screenings include International Film Festival Rotterdam, Somerset House, Surplus Space, Whitechapel Gallery, Power Station of Art, The Courtauld Institute of Art, Hubei Museum of Art, OCAT Institute, Videoex Zurich among others.

 Thursday 8 June, 6 – 9pm.